India: Visual art

+Music

+India contains a wide array of musical practices, including many different folk musics from different regions.
+Indian classical music has Vedic origins, and split in the 13th century into the two main traditions of Hindustani and Carnatic music.
+Hindustani is associated with North India and more improvisational, featuring instruments such as the sitar and tabla, and Carnatic is South Indian and more focused on written compositions such as the kriti, while both styles contain common elements such as the raga melodic framework and tala rhythmic meter.
+Indian music has influenced western genres, notably rock and jazz musicians during the 1960s counterculture.

+Filmi is music written for Indian cinema, generally composed by music directors and sung by playback singers.
+Modern Indian pop takes influences from classical, folk, and western pop music.

 Clothing

 From ancient times until the advent of the modern, the most widely worn traditional dress in India was draped.
 For women it took the form of a sari, a single piece of cloth many yards long.
 The sari was traditionally wrapped around the lower body and the shoulder.
-In its modern form, it is combined with an underskirt, or Indian petticoat, and tucked in the waist band for more secure fastening.
-It is also commonly worn with an Indian blouse, or choli, which serves as the primary upper-body garment, the sari's end—passing over the shoulder—serving to cover the midriff and obscure the upper body's contours.
+In its modern form, it is combined with an underskirt, or Indian petticoat, and tucked in along the waist band for more secure fastening.
+It is also commonly worn with an Indian blouse, or choli, which serves as the primary upper-body garment, the sari's end—passing over the shoulder—covering the midriff and obscuring the upper body's contours.
 For men, a similar but shorter length of cloth, the dhoti, has served as a lower-body garment.